LordJunn/Triple-Baka/README.md

 Making an "all in 1" super repository for any HTML + CSS + JS projects.
 A way to not clutter my Github.

 # Completed:
-Tic Tac Toe ✅
+Tic Tac Toe ⭐
 Maze game ✅
-2048 ✅
+(Easier) 2048 ✅
 Tower Defense (PvZ type) ✅
 Memory Card game ✅

+(Scientific) Calculator ✅
+Music Player ✅ (Desktop is ok, mobile ehh)
+Quad Currency Exchange ✅

 # To be done:
 Sudoku
-Calculator
 Psuedo Wordle (guess the word)